zhangzihan-is-good/LLM-and-Brain/README.md

 # LLM-and-Brain

 This work is currently under review.
-The code and detailed usage instructions will be made publicly available upon publication.
+Detailed instructions for using the code will be made available upon publication.